simdlg/simdlg/README.md

 > [Click here](README.it.md) for the italian version

-I'm a **Full Stack Developer** based in Rome (Italy), with a degree in Computer Science and professional experience in designing and building applications using the Microsoft technology stack.
+I'm a **full-stack developer** based in Rome (Italy), with a degree in Computer Science and professional experience in designing and building applications using the Microsoft technology stack.

-I’m passionate about **artificial intelligence and open-source software**.
+I’m passionate about **artificial intelligence** and **open-source software**.
 I enjoy building clean, maintainable solutions and continuously learning new technologies.

 ## 💼 Professional Summary

-- Full Stack Developer at **Reply Cluster Rome IT**
+- Full-stack Developer at **Reply Cluster Rome IT**
 - Strong focus on **.NET technologies**, Azure services, and modern web development
 - Experience with **database design** and RESTful APIs
 - Experience with **UI frameworks** like Angular & React